alicevillar/sfa_api/README.md

 :paperclip:VERSION 7

 This is the seventh version of SFA-API.
-It contains one endpoint that allows users to get images directly from NASA API APOD (HTTP Request Type -> GET)
+It contains one endpoint exclusively created for the microservice architecture.
+This endpoint allows users to get images directly from NASA API APOD (HTTP Request Type -> GET).
+Users can do it using the demo key (Demo_Key_SFA_Trial) or the authentication key.

  ```
 * Description: